thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 20 June 2023
+### Daily Rundown on Wednesday, 21 June 2023

-- The average temperature today is 16.02˚C;
+- The average temperature today is 20.99˚C;
-- With highs of 20.17˚C and lows of 13.59˚C.
+- With highs of 21.16˚C and lows of 12.5˚C.
-- You can expect heavy intensity rain for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->